Welcome Break Pension Plan (“the Plan”)

 – The Trustees’ compliance with the statutory knowledge and understanding requirements.

 The Trustees oversee the governance of the Plan with support from their advisers and investment consultants (Mercer), administrators (Mercer), and Legal & General (“LGIM”), who provide the platform on which the Plan’s investments are held.
-The Plan holds DC and AVC assets in LGIM funds, as well as some AVC assets in a Standard Life with-profits fund.
-Until recently several members of the Plan held AVC assets with Equitable Life; during the Plan year (in anticipation of the upcoming sale of Equitable Life to Utmost Life) all AVC assets with Equitable Life were transferred to existing arrangements with LGIM (for unit-linked investments) and Standard Life (for with-profits investments).
+The Plan holds DC and AVC assets in LGIM funds, as well as some AVC assets across two Standard Life with-profits funds.

 The Plan is operated by the Trustees in accordance with the rules of the Plan, and the legal & regulatory regime applicable to pension plans.
 This statement and the Plan’s most recent Statement of Investment Principles (“SIP”) will be published on a publicly available website.